temyers/cucumber-jvm-parallel-plugin/readme.md

 </plugin>
 ```

+If `cucumber.options` VM argument is specified as per the [Cucumber CLI options](https://cucumber.io/docs/reference/jvm), they shall override the configuration tags.

 Where glue is a comma separated list of package names to use for the Cucumber Glue.

 The plugin will search `featuresDirectory` for `*.feature` files and generate a JUnit test for each one.